wikimedia/eslint-plugin-no-jquery/docs/rules/no-live.md

 Disallows the [`.live`](https://api.jquery.com/live/)/[`.die`](https://api.jquery.com/die/) methods.
 Prefer `.on`/`.off` or `EventTarget#addEventListener`/`removeEventListener`.

+📋 This rule is enabled as an error in `plugin:no-jquery/deprecated-1.9`.

 📋 This rule is enabled as a warning in `plugin:no-jquery/deprecated-1.7`.

 📋 This rule is enabled as a warning in `plugin:no-jquery/all`.